by Resource Associates @ grantwriters.net

 Congratulations on winning a grant award!
-In this competitive environment winning a grant, any grant that required that you write and submit a formal proposal, means you did a great job.
-Many grants, especially at the federal level, often have more than 75 pages of instructions and if you do not follow them exactly, as in: use the correct font, adhere to section page limits, not exceed expenses for certain things, have all of the correct attachments and signature pages filled out properly and have the correct mandatory partners and more, your proposal that you spent so much time on will go straight in the garbage.
+In this competitive environment winning a grant, any grant requiring you write and submit a formal proposal means you did a great job.
+Many grants, especially at the federal level, often have more than 75 pages of instructions, and if you do not follow them exactly, as in use the correct font, adhere to section page limits, not exceed expenses for certain things, have all of the correct attachments and signature pages filled out properly and have the correct mandatory partners and more, your proposal you spent so much time on will go straight in the garbage.

-As if it were not enough to just follow the complicated instructions, you then have to put together a well-written, compelling narrative of often 25 pages are more that speaks to your ability to achieve the specific measurable outcomes along with a logic model, that aligns with the goal of the funding.
+As if it were not enough to just follow the complicated instructions, you then have to put together a well-written, compelling narrative of often 25 pages or more speaking to your ability to achieve the specific measurable outcomes along with a logic model aligning with the funders’ goals.

-So how do you make sure that you are in compliance and doing everything the correct way to not only make sure that you keep the money to pay for the things you need to do but also to ensure that you develop a strong program that will be funded again?
-Once you begin programming, If activity and reporting requirements are not following precisely you are in danger of not only losing the grant money but also becoming ineligible for new grant funding.
+So how do you make sure you are in compliance and doing everything the correct way to not only make sure you keep the money to pay for the things you need to do but also to ensure you develop a strong program that will be funded again?
+Once you begin programming if activity and reporting requirements are not followed precisely you are in danger of not only losing the grant money but also becoming ineligible for new grant funding.
 This process needs to begin at the onset of grant implementation.
 If you do not adhere to these guidelines you could even get marked “High Risk”.
 If this happens, your organization will not be eligible for any more grants.

-Resource Associates, The Grant Experts, has been providing evaluation and grant writing services to school districts, colleges, universities and nonprofits nationwide for more than 24 years and we have provided evaluation services for more than 500 grants from small foundation grants to multi-million dollar federal grants.
-Our evaluation service utilizes objective performance measures that are clearly related to the intended outcomes of the project that will produce quantitative and qualitative data that is aligned with the project design.
+Resource Associates, the Grant Experts, has been providing evaluation and grant writing services to school districts, colleges, universities and nonprofits nationwide for nearly 30 years, and we have provided evaluation services for more than 500 grants from small foundation grants to multi-million dollar federal grants.
+Our evaluation service utilizes objective performance measures clearly related to the intended outcomes of the project to produce quantitative and qualitative data aligned with the project design.
 This includes benchmarks to monitor progress toward specific project objectives and outcome measures to assess the impact on teaching and learning or other important outcomes for project participants.
-This service ensures that you exceed the recommended guidelines for compliance and that your program achieves results.
+This service ensures you exceed the recommended guidelines for compliance and your program achieves results.